 - Screenshots of communication with your client about your services

-All of this documentation and evidence can help reinforce your deliverables, and in the case of a dispute, demonstrate to the bank that you’ve followed through.
+All of this documentation and evidence can help reinforce you delivered your services, and in the case of a dispute, demonstrate to the bank that you’ve followed through.

 6. Send strong, legally binding contracts through HoneyBook

 Oftentimes, it’s not enough to just send your client a contract and wait for them to sign.
 Your client might just skim through and miss important sections and clauses.
+Perhaps you’ll be charging them a retainer fee, and they missed that in the contract and invoice.
 Instead, you want to make sure to avoid any excuses your client might make about not reading your agreement.

 As another tip, sending your contracts through HoneyBook can ensure that you require clients to look over the most important parts of your agreement.
-You can include fields where clients have to initial so that they can’t move forward without doing so.
-This helps point them to the specific portions you want to highlight, which can help avoid disputes in the future.
+You can include fields where clients are required to initial so that they can’t move forward without doing so.
+This helps point them to the specific portions you want to highlight around payments, which can help prevent disputes in the future.

 8. Include a cancellation/and or dispute clause in your contracts